My Back Hurts After Sleeping! What Can I Do About It?

 If your head is supported at the correct level, the muscles in your neck and back will be able to to completely relax.
 Pressure on your discs and muscles will be diminished and, as a result, your back pain reduced.

 Most of us westerners are acclimated to traditional “soft” pillows containing down or polyester fibers.
-Most of these traditional soft pillows will collapse under pressure and can not support your head adequately throughout the night.
+Traditional soft pillows will collapse under pressure and can not support your head adequately throughout the night.
 In fact, many find themselves using two pillows or folding their pillow in half in an attempt to support their head at the proper level.
 Fiddling with pillows in the middle of the night is not conducive to good sleep!

 We are huge fans of buckwheat pillows due to their adjustable and malleable nature.
 The buckwheat hull fill is really unique—it will perfectly conform to the space between your head and the mattress eliminating potentially pain-causing pressure points in your neck and back.
 Most buckwheat pillows are adjustable; you can add or remove fill to dial in the loft (height) so that your spine is straight rather than bent upwards or downwards.